rustadadam/PF-GAP/notes.md

 5. Check out a new distance measure
  - Shape DTW
  - Don't do any DTW any the hourly scale (takes a long time)
+ - Running this!
+(It was taking too long for some reason)

 7. EXTRA TIME: how does this change with different ideas of creating proximities
     a.
 Can change the argument to "original" and "OOB" and proximity type.